 Not all writers and philosophers assume that authenticity is or should be the reward of freedom or its goal.
 In-fact, one writer has said that, “Heidegger’s ‘authenticity’ is a simulacrum, a vacant totalitarian formula echoing the nostalgia for the power of a god that once was – before being slain at the altar of modernism and post-modernism” (Bazzano, 2010, p.53).
 (Heidegger is considered the OG of existentialism.)

-Thus, are we to be thrust once again into a world of absolutes, with authenticity being the goal of freedom?
-Perhaps so, if as Sartre thought, inauthenticity, or bad faith is viewed as a condition of existence and we are continually striving for or from or teetering on the edge of authenticity and inauthenticity as we move between birth and death.
-Because if nothing is certain, then neither is authenticity, and we can never really be certain we are being authentic, but, we can at least try.
+Thus, are we to be thrust once again into a world of absolutes, with authenticity being the ultimate goal of freedom?
+Perhaps so, if as Sartre thought, inauthenticity, or bad faith is viewed as a condition of existence.
+We are continually striving for, from or teetering on the edge of authenticity and inauthenticity as we move between birth and death.
+Because if nothing is certain, then neither is authenticity, and we can never really be certain we are being authentic but, we can at least try.

 This brings us to the next existential given to examine, and that is death.

 Death is that unpleasant certainty that is forever in the back of our minds, even if we choose not to consciously think of it.
 Awareness of death can cause existential guilt and anxiety, a certain amount of which is healthy.